bgilmer77/openhab-docs/addons/actions.md

 - `increaseMasterVolume(float percent)`: Increases the volume by the given percent
 - `decreaseMasterVolume(float percent)`: Decreases the volume by the given percent
 - `float getMasterVolume()`: Returns the current volume as a float between 0 and 1
 - `playSound(String filename)`: Plays the given sound file.
-The file must be an mp3 or wav and located in `${openhab.home}/sounds`
+The file format must be mp3 or wav, and must be located in located in `$OPENHAB_CONF/sounds`
 - `playStream(String url)`: Plays the audio stream at the given url
 - `say(String text)`: Says the given text through Text-to-Speech
-- `say(String text, String voice)`: Says the given text through the given voice (depends on the TTS engine and voices installed)
+- `say(String text, String voice)`: Says the given text using the given voice (depends on the TTS engine and voices installed)
-- ` say(String text, String voice, String device)`: Says the given text through the given voice to the given output device (Mac OSX only).
+- ` say(String text, String voice, String device)`: Says the given text using the given voice to the given output device (Mac OSX only).

 To get a list of available voices use `say -v ?` and to get a list of devices uses `say -a ?`.